viethien/ezng/README.md

 ## Forms

-Add the EzFormsModule to your module and you are ready to build so Easy Forms.
+Add the EzFormsModule to your module and you are ready to build Easy Forms.

 ```javascript
 import { NgModule } from '@angular/core';